-This paper developes a factor-proportions theory of offshoring with heterogeneous firms.
-From the perspective of France, a relatively skill-abundant country, sufficiently productive firms self-select into offshoring skill-intensive inputs to skill-abundant countries, while firms with even higher productivity also offshore labor-intensive inputs to labor-abundant countries.
+This paper develops a factor-proportions theory of offshoring with heterogeneous firms.
+From the perspective of France, a relatively skill-abundant country, sufficiently productive firms selfselect into offshoring skill-intensive inputs to skill-abundant countries, while firms with even higher productivity also offshore labor-intensive inputs to labor-abundant countries.
 This leads to within-industry variation in the skill intensity of production of firms.
 A reduction in offshoring costs to labor-abundant countries implies an increase in the skill intensity of domestic production, as the marginal input that can be profitably offshored becomes more skill intensive.
-Our theory generates precise predictions on firm-level import patterns: first, more productive firms offshoring to skill-abundant (labor-abundant) countries will source relatively more labor-intensive (skill-intensive) marginal inputs than less productive ones; second, out of the set of skill-abundant effects, thus controlling for changes in import competition.
-Our coefficients of interest remained qualitatively

-(labor-abundant) countries, more productive firms will source from the relatively less (more) skill-abundant ones.
+Our theory generates precise predictions on firm-level import patterns: first, more productive firms offshoring to skill-abundant (labor-abundant) countries will source relatively more labor-intensive (skillintensive) marginal inputs than less productive ones; second, out of the set of skill-abundant (labor-abundant) countries, more productive firms will source from the relatively less (more) skill-abundant ones.